Volume 25, Issue 4 (9-2025) ijdld 2025, 25(4): 308-318 | Back to browse issues page

 XML Persian Abstract Print

-Introduction: The aim of this study was to determine the effect of combined exercise and consumption of grape seed extract on some factors of oxidative and antioxidant stress in postmenopausal women with type 2 diabetes.
+Background: Moderate and intense aerobic exercise increases the production of free radicals, and on the other hand, the use of antioxidant supplements such as grape seed extract (GSE) has been suggested as one of the ways to deal with oxidative stress.
+Based on this, the aim of this study was to determine the interventions effect of combined exercise and consumption of GSE on some factors of oxidative and antioxidant stress in postmenopausal women with type 2 diabetes.

-Materials and Methods: The current study was conducted as a clinical trial in 80 women with type 2 diabetes, who were randomly divided into four groups (20 people): control, exercise, GSE supplement, exercise+ GSE supplement.
-The combined exercise protocol consisted of aerobic and strength training, which was performed for eight weeks (five days/week).
+Methods: The current study was conducted as a clinical trial on the 80 women with type 2 diabetes, who were randomly divided into four groups (20 people): control, exercise, GSE supplement, exercise + GSE supplement.
+The combined exercise protocol consisted of aerobic (20 minutes of treadmill running at an intensity of 6070% of reserve heart rate) and strength training (at an intensity of 70% of one repetition maximum), which was performed for eight weeks (five days/week).
 GSE supplement was taken in the form of 200 mg capsules daily (morning and noon).
 Samples (five cc) were taken before and after eight weeks of interventions.
-In order to investigate intra-group and inter-group changes, two-way analysis of variance test, followed by Tukey's post hoc test, was used by SPSS version 25 (p≤0.05).
+In order to determine the acceptance or rejection of the null hypothesis of intragroup and intergroup changes, was used the two-way AVOVA, and then Tukey's post hoc test to determine different groups by SPSS version 25 (P 0.05).

 Conclusion: It seems that the intervention of grape seed extract is more effective in reducing oxidative stress than combined exercise.
 The consumption of this extract alone, as well as with combined exercise, has a significant effect on increasing the total antioxidant capacity and reducing GSH (glutathione).